prism/PrismRefracted/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Prism is open source, we're accepting pull requests via GitHub.
-If you'd like to contribute, please read the following:

   - We accept work via GitHub pull requests.
   - We'll try to review your PR as soon as possible.
   - If your PR would fully resolve a ticket, please use "Closes #25 : resolved" (with the proper bug number of course).

-Please note we have a code of conduct, please follow it in all your interactions with the project.

 #### Pull Request Process